All official European Union website addresses are in the europa.eu domain.

 Implementation time

 The development of a derivative product normally takes several months.
-If a contract is signed than, it becomes immediately effective.
+Once a contract is signed, it becomes effective immediately.

 Lifetime

 As a new class of financial instruments, weather derivatives are still in the development stage.
-Weather derivatives when taken up last normally as long as contract is agreed between the insurer and the insured item.
+When utilized, they typically remain in effect for the duration specified in the contract between the insurer and the insured party.

 Reference information